• Sign in

 Sample Answer : I’m really good at working with others as a team.
 In my last job, I led a project where we worked with different people and did a lot of research.
 It was sometimes stressful, but I learned how to encourage everyone and keep things going smoothly.
 Our client used our ideas to make a product that was good for the environment and didn’t cost too much.

-To master the answer of this question and read more examples, dig in deeper into strategies for effectively responding to “How to answer What are your greatest strengths?
+To master the answer to this question and read more examples, dig in deeper into strategies for effectively responding to “How to answer What are your greatest strengths?

 Weaknesses